-In the above, the basis functions formed just one group.
-More generally, there may be one group of basis functions for each of several factors.
+In the above, the basis functions for one factor formed just one terms.
+More generally, thare may be one group of basis functions for each of several factors.
 In the later discussion of spline terms, several basis functions will be required to account for each spline term in the model.

-12 Linear models, in the style of R, can be curvilinear models
+15 Linear models, in the style of R, can be curvilinear models